fehbari/sunshine-scripts/README.md

 In both scripts (`start_streaming.bat` and `stop_streaming.bat`), an extra environment variable controls whether RTSS settings are applied.
 If you don’t have RTSS installed, set this variable to `false`.

-### One-Time Setup: Virtual Display as Main Display

-After installing the **Virtual Display Driver**, you will need to set the virtual display as your main display in Windows **Display Settings**.
-This step ensures that Windows automatically switches between the virtual display (during streaming) and your primary display (when not streaming).
-This setup is only needed once.

-To set the virtual display as the main display:
-1. Open **Settings** > **System** > **Display**.
-2. Scroll down to **Multiple Displays**.
-3. Select the virtual display, and check **Make this my main display**.

-Windows will now automatically switch between displays when starting or stopping a stream.

 ---

 ## Configuration